hellux/ytrecent/README.md

 # ytrecent

 Command line utility for keeping up with YouTube channels.

 ## Purpose

 `ytrecent` is meant to keep track of channels, like YouTube subscriptions, but without the need of a Google account or navigating the website with a web browser.

+## Installation

+Download the `ytr.sh` file, and make it executable `chmod u+x ytr.sh`.
+Copy the script into your PATH, e.g. `cp ytr.sh /usr/local/bin/ytr`.

 ## Function

 Subscriptions are kept track of by keeping a list of channels in a local file.
 The script checks each listed channel for recent videos and stores their metadata to a local cache.
 These videos can then be listed in order of release